new-product-development-cover

 The idea screening stage is best carried out within the company.
 Experts from different teams can help you check aspects such as the technical requirements, resources needed, and marketability of your idea.

 Logic trees, like Teresa Torres’ Opportunity Solution Tree, can help you visualize and chart the best path to your desired outcome.
-Ben Zacharias, Senior Product Manager at Booking.com, explains:
+Ben Zacharias, Product Director at Priceline, explains:

 Logic trees are a valuable tool to try and make sure I have a structured understanding of the space I'm working in and making good decisions when choosing problem spaces to work on.